Mailing List Security Update

 N/A

 Note: Moderators, Editors, and Owners of moderated lists must confirm their own messages before they are sent to list members.
-A confirmation email will be sent when a moderator/editor/owner emails their list.
-When they click the link, the email is sent to the list.
+Click the link in the confirmation email to send the email to the list.

 Questions?